 U – Umbrellas: Sensory umbrellas or Storytelling umbrellas are a really effective way of creating immersive environments on a small scale.
 No need to decorate a room just fill create a storytelling umbrella – Read this post to learn more.

-V – Vibration: Use vibration and massage to add a sensory element to storytelling.
+V – Vibration: Use vibration and massage to add a sensory element to the storytelling.
 Use as a calm down activity.
-This has been used effectively at my school as it can be used on the whole body and has a heat element.
+This has been used effectively at my school as it can be used on the whole body and has a heating element.

-Z – Zip line, as with swings a zip line is a very engaging propriocetive activity that children and adults alike can enjoy.
+Z – Zipline, as with swings a zip line is a very engaging proprioceptive activity that children and adults alike can enjoy.
 Why not design a sensory circuit that encompasses the activities at your local park?

 Thank you for reading.
 Many of the resources on this page can be bought from Amazon using this affiliate link.